Birmingham Wrongful Death Attorney

 Punitive damages are those that serve to punish the defendant’s wrongdoing.
 The goal of punitive damages is to deter other parties from committing similar actions of negligence in the future.
 The amount a family might recover in punitive damages varies according to the seriousness of the crime.
 Any recovered award will go directly to the decedent’s heirs, not to the estate.
 Alabama courts place a cap on the amount of punitive damages a plaintiff can receive: $1,500,000 in wrongful death claims.

 Alabama also limits the amount a plaintiff can receive in claims against government entities.
 Going up against a public hospital for wrongful death, for example, might involve this damage cap.
 Government personal injury lawsuits cannot result in more than $100,000 in compensation for plaintiffs.
 The courts will not deviate from this damage cap in any circumstances.
-Hiring a lawyer is the best way to maximize your damages for a wrongful death lawsuit.
+Hiring a skilled wrongful death lawyer in Birmingham is the best way to maximize your damages in an Alabama wrongful death lawsuit.

 Alabama law says that the heirs at law are the beneficiaries of any monies recovered.
 As noted above, this means that any settlement or jury verdict does not go into the estate of the deceased.
 Rather, the monies are awarded to the next of kin, regardless of whether there was a will or not.

 The law unfortunately does not automatically award families after the preventable or negligence-related death of a loved one.
 Instead, a plaintiff must prove a wrongful death claim to receive punitive damages for the loss of a loved one’s life in Alabama.
 Proving a claim can be difficult without help from an experienced Birmingham wrongful death attorney.
 Three general elements of proof must be present for a plaintiff to win a wrongful death claim in Alabama: